-You will be considered for the Habitat Homebuyer Program if your present housing is not adequate, and if you are unable to obtain adequate housing through other conventional means.
+You will be considered for the Habitat Homebuyer Program if your present housing is not adequate and you have been unsuccessful in obtaining adequate housing through other conventional means.

 Lack of adequate housing may include problems with the present structure; water, electrical, or sewage problems; inadequate heating; etc. You may also meet the need for housing qualification if you are living in an overcrowded or unaffordable situation.
 If you are living in transitional or subsidized housing, including Section 8, you may qualify.

 Ability to Pay